prescient-design/StrainRelief/README.md

 # StrainRelief 💊
 StrainRelief calculates the ligand strain of uncharged docked poses and has a suite of different force fields with which to do this.
-This includes a MACE neural network potential trained on SPICE2.
+This includes our own MACE neural network potential trained on SPICE2 and the eSEN neural network potential from the [OMol25](https://arxiv.org/abs/2505.08762) paper (request access [here](https://huggingface.co/facebook/OMol25)).

 The pre-print can be found [here](https://arxiv.org/abs/2503.13352) and all relevant datasets [here](https://huggingface.co/datasets/erwallace/LigBoundConf2.0).